 The best course of action may be to follow the Settings app language call this “Appearance”.

 Ok, now what about the switch label?
-Since a UISwitch is a true or false control, the label is kind of a mix between a question and statement.
-Here’s some options I’m thinking about:
+Since a UISwitch is a true or false control, the label is kind of a mix between a question and a statement.
+Here are some options I’m thinking about: